-Early Reading skills lessons
+Early Reading Practice lessons

 All children in Key Stage One have daily reading lessons in addition to daily phonics lessons.
-We call these reading skills. lessons

 During these lessons, the focus is for the children to apply their phonetic knowledge for blending and segmenting in order to become fluent, proficient readers.